 Founded in Year 1949, the Hong Kong Bar Association is the professional organisation of barristers in Hong Kong and is registered under the Societies Ordinance.
 The objects of the Hong Kong Bar Association, as set out in its Rules and Regulations , are generally to consider and to take proper action on all matters affecting the legal profession and the administration of justice.
 These include among other things :

 - • the maintenance of the honour and independence of the Bar;

 - • the improvement of the administration of justice in Hong Kong;

 - • the prescribing of rules of professional conduct, discipline and etiquette;

 - • furtherance of good relations and understanding within the legal profession.

 The principal officers of the Association, namely, the Chairman, the Vice-Chairman and the Honorary Secretary are all elected at its annual general meeting.
 The Bar Association is governed by an executive committee known as the Bar Council which consists of the Chairman, the Vice-Chairman, the Honorary Secretary, 11 elected members and, at most, 9 co-opted members representing different standings at the Bar.
-All matters of policy are decided by the Bar Council and Committees / Standing Committees are appointed from time to time to consider important matters such as professional discipline, future developments of the profession and law reforms.
-So far there are 38 such Committees and Standing Committees.
+All matters of policy are decided by the Bar Council and Committees on Practice Areas / Standing Committees are appointed from time to time to consider important matters such as professional discipline, future developments of the profession and law reforms.
+So far there are 38 such committees.

 The legal profession in Hong Kong consists of solicitors, barristers, "foreign lawyers", and "notaries public", all of whom are regulated by the Legal Practitioners' Ordinance, Cap.
 159 of the Laws of Hong Kong ("the LPO").